What is an effects loop and how does it work?

 Take a boost pedal for example – if you place it before the amp, it will only drive the pre-amp, but place it in the effects loop before it hits the power amp and it will likely boost the whole signal making the overall volume louder, which is exactly what you need to make those solos stand out!
 There is definitely no correct or ‘One Size Fits All’ method, so it all comes down to personal taste.

-Take a look at a full range of great effects pedals at the Dawsons Website.
+Take a look at a full range of great guitar amplifiers and effects pedals at the Dawsons Website.
+Alternatively, pop into your nearest Dawsons store where our instore specialists will be happy to help you out.